-Appropriate engineering controls

-Engineering controls are used to remove a hazard or place a barrier between the worker and the hazard.
+Appropriate engineering controls Engineering controls are used to remove a hazard or place a barrier between the worker and the hazard.
 Well-designed engineering controls can be highly effective in protecting workers and will typically be independent of worker interactions to provide this high level of protection.

-The basic types of engineering controls are:

-Process controls which involve changing the way a job activity or process is done to reduce the risk.
+The basic types of engineering controls are: Process controls which involve changing the way a job activity or process is done to reduce the risk.
 Enclosure and/or isolation of emission source which keeps a selected hazard "physically" away from the worker and ventilation that strategically "adds" and "removes" air in the work environment.

-Personal protection

-Eye and face protection

-- ► Safety glasses with side shields.

-- Chemical goggles.

-- Contact lenses may pose a special hazard; soft contact lenses may absorb and concentrate irritants.
+Personal protection Eye and face protection Safety glasses with side shields.
+Chemical goggles.
+Contact lenses may pose a special hazard; soft contact lenses may absorb and concentrate irritants.
 A written policy document, describing the wearing of lenses or restrictions on use, should be created for each workplace or task.

-Skin protection

-See Hand protection below

-- ▶ Wear chemical protective gloves, e.g. PVC. - Wear safety footwear or safety gumboots, e.g. Rubber
+Skin protection See Hand protection below Hands/feet protection Wear chemical protective gloves, e.g. PVC.
+Wear safety footwear or safety gumboots, e.g. Rubber NOTE: The material may produce skin sensitisation in predisposed individuals.
+Care must be taken, when removing gloves and other protective equipment, to avoid all possible skin contact.
+Contaminated leather items, such as shoes, belts and watch-bands should be removed and destroyed.

-Hands/feet protection

 The selection of suitable gloves does not only depend on the material, but also on further marks of quality which vary from manufacturer to manufacturer.
 Where the chemical is a preparation of several substances, the resistance of the glove material can not be calculated in advance and has therefore to be checked prior to the application.
 The exact break through time for substances has to be obtained from the manufacturer of the protective gloves and has to be observed when making a final choice.
 Personal hygiene is a key element of effective hand care.

-Body protection

-See Other protection below

-- Overalls.

-- ► PVC Apron.

-- ▶ PVC protective suit may be required if exposure severe.

-- Eyewash unit

-Other protection

-- Some plastic personal protective equipment (PPE) (e.g. gloves, aprons, overshoes) are not recommended as they may produce static electricity. - ▶ For large scale or continuous use wear tight-weave non-static clothing (no metallic fasteners, cuffs or pockets). - Non sparking safety or conductive footwear should be considered.
+Body protection See Other protection below Other protection Overalls.
+PVC Apron.
+PVC protective suit may be required if exposure severe.
+Eyewash unit.
+Some plastic personal protective equipment (PPE) (e.g. gloves, aprons, overshoes) are not recommended as they may produce static electricity.
+For large scale or continuous use wear tight-weave non-static clothing (no metallic fasteners, cuffs or pockets).
+Non sparking safety or conductive footwear should be considered.
 Conductive footwear describes a boot or shoe with a sole made from a conductive compound chemically bound to the bottom components, for permanent control to electrically ground the foot an shall dissipate static electricity from the body to reduce the possibility of ignition of volatile compounds.